black-river-gaming/albion-killbot/README.md

 # Usage

-Type `!help` to see the commands available.
+> For detailed information about the commands available.
+Please check our [Command List](https://github.com/agnjunio/albion-killbot/wiki/Command-List) page on wiki.

-> You can set the bot to another languages using `!lang`.
+> Also, in Discord type `!help` to see the commands available.

 First, you need to set up the notification channel using `!channel #channel` command.